markuskimius/bashlib/doc/bash.md

 let "i=i-1"   # Don't do this!
 ```
 Not consuming the value returned by `(())` or `let` could cause its return
-value to be interpreted by BASHLIB as an error and print the stack trace.
+value to be interpreted by BASHLIB as an error and print the stack trace,
+and also terminate the script if the strict mode is enabled.

 Given that `(())` and `let` are equivalent but `(())` is syntactically more
-intuitive to read in the context in which they should be used, `(())` should
+intuitive to read in the context in which they should be used, the use of
-always be used and `let` should be avoided.
+`let` is discouraged.

 These are used to do string and file analysis: